 Besides, take a look at your target audience, analyze them.
 The next natural step should be tailoring your social media content towards those individuals.
 For instance, Hiscox’s insurance company’s Facebook page is filled with content that’s engaging.
 If they only focused on content that promotes their business services’ the results would be different and less engaging.
 However, they realized their target audience is business owners.
 Thus they tailored their content towards empowering and engaging business owners.

 Shift your social media towards audience-centric content.
 Ask yourself if you didn’t work for this particular company would you look at their content?
 The answer to this question will be a good indicator of where your current content stands.

 This step is all too familiar to big companies, you can say it is part of their daily tasks.
 By keeping an eye on your competitor you can understand what type of social media strategies they’re implementing.
 Also current campaigns they are running, and examine their target audience.

-Moreover, monitoring your competitors can help you to get ideas, like which platforms your they are using to build audience.
-A simple way to find your competitor social media is by visiting their official website.
+Moreover, monitoring your competitors can help you to get ideas, like which platforms they are using to build an audience.
+A simple way to find your competitor’s social media is by visiting the official website.
 Most businesses mention their social media account on their official site.